A flying Schr\"odinger cat in multipartite entangled states: Results

 \subsection{Multipartite quantum entanglement}

-In order to verify the existence of quantum entanglement of the prepared states, we calculate localizable entanglement between the first and the last itinerant photonic modes, by projecting other photonic modes into the eigenstates of the operator $\hat{x}=(a+a^\dagger)/\sqrt{2}$.
+In order to verify the existence of quantum entanglement of the prepared states, we calculate localizable entanglement between the first and the last itinerant photonic modes.
+The full density matrix is reduced by projecting other photonic modes into the eigenstates of the operator $x=(a+a^\dagger)/\sqrt{2}$, leaving a set of bipartite matrices.
+Note that these projections are purely mathematical operations on the measured density matrix, but not real measurement operations using homodyne detections.
 In this way we estimate a lower bound on the localizable entanglement~\cite{Cirac2004,besse2020realizing}.
 An optimized lower bound on the localizable entanglement shall be given by comparing over all possible local measurement strategies, which is beyond the scope of this work.
-We calculate negativity $N$ with the partial transpose of the reduced density matrix, which is a metric for the existence of quantum entanglement if $N$ is larger than zero.
-In Fig.~\ref{multipartite}, the scattered plots show the negativity of the experimentally prepared multipartite cat states.
-The statistically positive values clearly demonstrates the existence of quantum entanglement in the multipartite flying photonic states.
-We note that the calculated negativity for an ideal multipartite cat state of $n=4$ is close to zero, which does not necessarily mean the absence of entanglement, but is mainly due to the loose lower bound taken in this work.
+We calculate negativity with the partial transpose of the reduced density matrix, and the localizable entanglement $N$ is quantified by the weighted summation of the negativities of these matrices, which is a metric for the existence of quantum entanglement if $N$ is larger than zero (see more details in Section.~\uppercase\expandafter{\romannumeral3} E of the Supplementary Materials).
+In Fig.~\ref{multipartite}, the scatter plots show the localizable entanglement of the experimentally prepared multipartite cat states.
+The statistically positive values clearly demonstrate the existence of quantum entanglement in the multipartite flying photonic states.
+We note that the calculated localizable entanglement for an ideal multipartite cat state of $n=4$ is close to zero, which does not necessarily mean the absence of entanglement, but is mainly due to the loose lower bound taken in this work.
 An optimized lower bound can be acquired by choosing a more suitable projection basis~\cite{Cirac2004,Cirac2005}.